 ROI, return on investment, is the concern of most investors.
 ROI is profit and the reason many investments are made in the first place.
 Compounding is a magical word to consider when investing.
 Return on investments can happen in stages.
 Rarely does ROI happen quickly.
 For example, stocks can rise or fall over the course of days, weeks, and years, which means ROI can happen quickly, dribble in over time, or never happen.
 Investing in your education can cost up front but provide a steady profit once you are creating income from it.
 The best investment opportunities produce a steady return.

 The need to protect your financial stability happens at every stage of the investing process.
 There are two ways to protect your investment: compounding and diversification.
 Diversification means choosing a variety of investment products from different industries as a safeguard if one or more investments are affected by the marketplace.
 Compounding refers to compound interest, the process of reinvesting interest earned by investing the interest back into the principal investment.

 Tax Advantages Are Important

 Does your investment have a tax advantage?
-Check with a tax accountant or tax authority to find out what investments have tax advantages.
-Retirement accounts, annuities and student loans provide tax advantages through tax deferment or tax deductions.
+Check with a tax account or tax authority to find out what investments have tax advantages.
+Retirement accounts, annuities, and student loans provide tax advantages through tax deferment or tax deductions.
 Investments in state and municipal bonds are often tax exempt.
 Oil and gas investments have certain tax advantages.
 Some states create tax incentives to encourage building and commerce.

 Protecting Your Investments